Kursaal (amusement park): The arrival of Marine Park

-The Kursaal site was opened in 1894 by father and son Alfred and Bernard Wiltshire Tollhurst on four acres of land purchased the previous year, as the 'Marine Park and Gardens'.
+The site at this time consisted of 26 leased acres and contained picturesque gardens with a trotting track surrounding a football pitch used by Southend Athletic.
 In July 1901 they opened a grand entrance pavilion, the Kursaal Palace, designed by George Sherrin and John Clarke, containing a circus, ballroom, arcade, dining hall and billiard room.
 The word Kursaal is German (literally meaning "cure hall") and refers to the main banquet hall of a spa town.
+The palace was opened by Lord Claud Hamilton, chairman of the Great Eastern Railway after arriving in a specially commissioned train.
+In 1903, the Margate and Southend Kursaals company was voluntary liquidated, and the site was put up for sale.
 Southend's Kursaal became the largest fairground in the south of England.
+In 1904 a screen was added to the ballroom so it could act as a cinema.
+There was controversy in 1908 when Princess Dinubolu of Senegal entered the Kursaal Beauty Pageant, the only black contestant.